-- 1. Remove the mounting bracket from the base, and attach it to the junction box. - 2.
-Using wire nuts, connect the power connector to the household wiring. - Connect the white wire on the power connector to the neutral wire in the junction box. - Connect the black wire on the power connector to the hot wire in the junction box. - Tuck the orange wire inside the junction box.
-It is used for interconnect only. - Plug the power connector into the back of the Smoke Alarm.
+- Connect the white wire on the power connector to the neutral wire in the junction box. - Connect the black wire on the power connector to the hot wire in the junction box. - Tuck the orange wire inside the junction box.
+It is used for interconnect only